Original map from the Lewis and Clark Trail

 Next, do a crop-it activity.

 In this lesson, we’ll go with Option 3.
-Because we’re not sure as of this writing if the government is going to shut down and whether the Library of Congress will be available, I uploaded a map to the Growing Math site.
+Because occasionally, the government is shut down, the Library of Congress is offline or otherwise unavailable, I uploaded a map to the Growing Math site.
 While the image below is only 600 pixels in width, the image I uploaded for this exercise is 20 times this size.

 Zoom in or Crop the Map